browserengineering/book/book/forms.md

 next: scripts
 ...

-So far, our browser has seen the web as read only---but when you post on Facebook, fill out a survey, or search Google, you're sending information *to* servers as well as receiving information *from* them.
+So far, our browser has seen the web as read-only---but when you post on Facebook, fill out a survey, or search Google, you're sending information *to* servers as well as receiving information *from* them.
 In this chapter, we'll start to transform our browser into a platform